Find our membership form at the bottom of this page.

 - You may check-in as often as you like on as many of our YL System periods on each frequency where we operate

-- You may re-check as often as you like on any Period to make calls to other stations
+- You may recheck 3 times per hour, 1 call per recheck on any Period to make calls to other stations

 - You may act as a relay to bring in a station that is not heard by a System Control